 Back in February we put out a call to artists far and wide, inviting contributions for exhibitions during this year’s festival – any work, by any artist, reflecting on the experiences of refugees across the world was welcomed.

 We could have kept these treasures for the people of Merseyside, but decided to share some of them with you folk online too.
 We hope you’ll take the time to browse.
 You’ll also find work from this year’s Artists in Residence – Afhsin Amini, Benyamin Roghnachi and Noel Urbain.
-Find out more about them here or meet them at Liverpool Tate from 18th – 24th June (every day from 12 noon – 3pm) and join the conversation.
+Find out more about them here or meet them at Liverpool Tate from 18th – 24th June (every day from 12 noon – 3pm).

 We thank all of the artists who have given their work freely for this online exhibition and our physical exhibitions at Unity Theatre, Alder Hey Children’s Hospital and News from Nowhere.